VAxRAxD/VAxRAxD/README.md

 - 🎓 Bachelor of Engineering in Computer Engineering, <b>University of Mumbai</b>

-- 👨‍💻 Full-Stack Web Development & Software Testing
+- 👨‍💻 Full-Stack Web Development, Automation & Software Testing

 - 🗣️ Programming isn't about what you know; it's about what you can figure out